Dr. Piotr Cienciala

 (co-advisor: Jim Best)

-Mishel is a PhD student in the Program in Rivers, Watesheds & Landscapes Dynamics at the Department of Geography & GIS, co-advised by Dr. Best and Dr. Cienciala.
+Mishel is a PhD student in the Program in Rivers, Watesheds & Landscapes Dynamics at the Department of Geography & GIS, University of Illinois at Urbana-Champaign, co-advised by Dr. Cienciala and Dr. Best.
 She is interested in sediment transport, geomorphology and hydrodynamics of rivers.

 She received her undergraduate degree from National University of Engineering in Peru as civil engineer, where she developed enthusiasm for hydraulics and hydrology.
 After some years working for a mining consultancy, she wanted to understand rivers from a more comprehensive perspective.
 This interest led her to mountain and Amazonian rivers in Peru where, as a research assistant at University of Engineering and Technology, she carried out field measurements.
 Inspired and motivated by this experience, Mishel decided to pursue MS in River Environments and their Management at the University of Birmingham, UK.